Lanceleaf Fogfruit (Phyla lanceolata (Michx.) Greene)

-Base Flower Color: Pink, Purple
+Base Flower Color: Pink, White

 Reproductive Phenology: Jun, Jul, Aug, Sept, Oct